andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 </div>

-Despite the heart wrenching lyrics Milsap's velvety smooth treatment somehow lulls you into its captivating trance just like the devilish smile of your ex-sweetie.
+Despite the heart wrenching lyrics Milsap's velvety smooth treatment somehow lulls you into its captivating trance just like the devilish grin of your former flame.
-The song falls squarely in the subgenre of Yacht Rock that I just invented called Pontoon DockRock.
+The song falls squarely in the subgenre of Yacht Rock that I just invented called *Pontoon DockRock*.
 As anyone who knows how much I love pontoons and yacht rock will understand the how much I adore this song.

 The song has also been covered by the likes of Elvis Presley, Percy Sledge,